yuhasem/poc_utils/tas/notes.md

 0x080FA204  AND r0, r1           ; r0 = *r3 & 0xFFFFFFBF  (B = 0b1011)
 0x080FA206  ORR r0, r2           ; it's just a regular or, don't let the extra r confuse you.
      ; you see that bit we left out of the mask above?  lol, we're going to maybe set it here.
+		 ; It's because this is left out of SetPotentialFID.
+We're essentially ensuring that it'said ; random because SetPotentialFID can't.
 0x080FA208  STRB r0, [r3, #0x0]  ; write it back
      ; honestly wtf
 0x080FA20A  MOV r1, r9